SmingHub/Sming/docs/source/arch/host/index.rst

 If you want to try it we have an
 `interactive tutorial <https://www.katacoda.com/slaff/scenarios/sming-host-emulator>`__
 that can be run directly from your browser.

+See :doc:`/getting-started/index` for installation details.

+The following sections provide more background detail.

 Requirements (Linux)
 --------------------